This Rosemary and Red Onion Focaccia recipe is so easy and makes a wonderfully delicious loaf that will be eaten up fast!

 Seriously, it’s a common phobia and one I shared with you up until last year.
 Focaccia is a super easy way to work your way into the world of bread, so today I’m going to share my Rosemary and Red Onion Focaccia recipe with you!

-Oh, and you definitely want to pick up some large grain kosher salt to top the bread.
+Oh, and you definitely want to pick up some large grain kosher salt to top the rosemary focaccia bread.
 It makes all the difference in the world.

-Make sure to drizzle it with lots of olive oil at every opportunity.
+Make sure to drizzle this red onion and rosemary focaccia with lots of olive oil at every opportunity.
 Mmmmmmm.

 Ready to get cookin’?